nim-lang/Nim/doc/manual.rst

 similar to a sequence of characters.
 However, strings in Nim are both zero-terminated and have a length field.
 One can retrieve the length with the builtin ``len`` procedure; the length never counts the terminating zero.

+The terminating zero cannot be accessed unless the string is converted to the ``cstring`` type first.
+The terminating zero assures that this conversion can be done in O(1) and without any allocations.

 The assignment operator for strings always copies the string.
 The ``&`` operator concatenates strings.